-Persistent productive cough for many years without any additional respiratory impairments, but eventually dyspnea on exertion develops.
-After some time other signs of COPD may appear, including hypercapnia, hypoxemia and mild cyanosis.
-Long-standing severe chronic bronchitis commonly lead to cor pulmonale and heart failure 4.
+Persistent productive cough for many years without any additional respiratory impairments, but eventually dyspnoea on exertion develops.
+After some time other signs of COPD may appear, including hypercapnia, hypoxaemia and mild cyanosis.
+Long-standing severe chronic bronchitis commonly leads to cor pulmonale and heart failure 4.

 - 1. de Oca MM, Halbert RJ, Lopez MV et-al. The chronic bronchitis phenotype in subjects with and without COPD: the PLATINO study.
 Eur.
 Respir.
 J. 2012;40 (1): 28-36. doi:10.1183/09031936.00141611 - Pubmed citation

 - 2. Kim V, Criner GJ.
 Chronic bronchitis and chronic obstructive pulmonary disease.
 Am.
 J. Respir.
 Crit.
 Care Med.
 2013;187 (3): 228-37. doi:10.1164/rccm.201210-1843CI - Pubmed citation

 - 3. Kim V, Han MK, Vance GB et-al. The chronic bronchitic phenotype of COPD: an analysis of the COPDGene Study.
 Chest.
 2011;140 (3): 626-33. doi:10.1378/chest.10-2948 - Free text at pubmed - Pubmed citation